rendajs/manual/manual/en/preferences.md

 Renda Studio has no single location where all preferences are stored.
 Instead, you'll usually find the preference you're looking for inside the window related to that preference.
-If a window has preferences available, it will show a button in the top right with a gear icon.
+If a window has preferences available, it will show a button in the top right corner with a gear icon.
 Clicking that will reveal a popover containing all the preferences for that window.

 NOTE: Windows can contain preferences that are not shown in this popover menu.